hpcsheffield/2014-01-14-manchester/shell/README.md

 for the word "cat", `less` will not find it.
 You need to go to the beginning of the file and search.

-Remember, the `man` program uses the same commands, so you can search documentation using "/" as well!
+Remember, the `man` program uses the same commands (in fact, it uses less as its viewer!), so you can search documentation using "/" as well.

 * * * *
 # Short Exercise